dart-lang/site-www/src/tools/pub/cmd/pub-uploader.md

 ```

 {{site.alert.tip}}
-  Instead of specifying uploaders for each package you publish,
+  Instead of specifying uploaders for each package that you publish,
   consider using a
   [verified publisher](/tools/pub/verified-publishers).
 {{site.alert.end}}